|

 sleeping Alatáriël, hurried from his chambers.

-There was no sign of Eowyn on the walkway.
-He leaned over the
+There was no longer any sign of Eowyn on the walkway; he leaned

 Legolas, despite his superior senses, had never been a skilled

-find her, he thought.
-He ran to the paddock, summoned Arod,
+lose her.
+He ran to the paddock, summoned Arod, and set off

 She was waiting for him at the citys edge, where the main